tisdadd/configured-dnd-context/readme.md

 interface ConfiguredDndProviderPropTypes extends DndContextProps {
   /** Want a different dragging cursor?
 Do it here! */ draggingCursor?: string
+  /**
+   * Do you want to maintain original ids by default?
+   * When copying an element via dndCopy, this leads to the overlay showing the item going back to where it came from.
+   */
+  maintainOriginalIds?: boolean
   /** Want a different method for generating unique ids? */ getUniqueId?: () => UniqueIdentifier
   /** Want to add props to the drag overlay? */